 This article was originally written on 15 December

 I don’t know about you, but I got really bored of the wall-to-wall coverage of the UK bank Stress Test results.
-All those front pages about how the Bank Of England had given the banks a clean bill of health after putting them through a rigorous hypothetical workout that assumed a UK house price crash, high unemployment, a slumping global economy?
-All those editorials on how our banks haven’t been so bombproof for 30 years?
-Those double-page articles illustrating their cash-rich balance sheets with images of Scrooge McDuck… What’s…
+All those front pages about how the Bank Of England had given the banks a clean bill of health after putting them through a rigorous hypothetical workout that assumed a UK house price crash, high unemployment, a slumping global economy… All those editorials on how our banks haven’t been so bombproof for 30 years… Those double-page articles illustrating their cash-rich balance sheets with images of Scrooge McDuck… What’s…

 This article was originally written on 15 December